CNT Course Policies and Procedures

 - If you cannot travel with needles, please let us know, so that we can make sure that the instructor brings extra needles to the course.

-Withdrawing from a CNT Course: Please contact the CNT office if you wish to withdraw from a CNT course.
+Withdrawing from a CNT Course: Please contact the office if you wish to withdraw from a CNT course.
 There are financial penalties for withdrawing from a CNT course after you are registered, depending on when you notify the office.

 - Courses in the U.S.: If you would like to withdraw from the CNT course, you must contact the CCAOM office by phone or email.
 Applicants will be refunded $150 (a $25 portion of the course fee is a non-refundable application fee) if the cancellation notice is received 15 days or more before the course date, $100 if it is received 8-14 days before the course date, and $50 if the cancellation notice is received 1-7 days before the course date.
 Refunds will be issued within 30 days of cancellation.
 Individuals who paid a $50 foreign language exam fee at the time of registration will receive an additional $50 refund.
 If an applicant fails to attend a CNT class for which they are registered, s/he will not receive a refund, except in the case of a documented illness or personal or family-related emergency.
-Late fees are not refundable.
+Late fees and switch fees are non-refundable.

 - International Courses: If you would like to withdraw from the CNT course, you must contact the CCAOM office by email.
 Applicants will be refunded $300 if the cancellation notice is received 15 days or more before the course date, $200 if it is received 8-14 days before the course date, and $100 if the cancellation notice is received 1-7 days before the course date.
 Refunds will be issued within 30 days of cancellation.